 Don Antonio Pizza by Starita

-309 West 50th Street (between 8th and 9th Avenues)
+309 West 50th Street between Eighth and Ninth Avenues

-355 West 46th Street (between 8th and 9th Avenues)
+355 West 46th Street between Eighth and Ninth Avenues

-Opened by celebrity-chef Lidia Bastianich, Becco serves authentic Italian cuisine at reasonable prices, often with pasta and lunch specials.
+Opened by celebrity chef Lidia Bastianich, Becco serves authentic Italian cuisine at reasonable prices, often with pasta and lunch specials.
 It's a great option in Times Square for a pre-theater meal or a family lunch.
 You won't find a kid's menu, but portions are large and perfect for sharing.
 Becco takes reservations but walk-ins are always welcome.

-321 West 51st Street (between 8th and 9th Avenues)
+321 West 51st Street between Eighth and Ninth Avenues

 Stella 34 Trattoria

 Located on the sixth floor of Macy's, this trattoria is a gem providing a quiet respite from the hustle and bustle of the city.
 It's my favorite place to go if we have to eat in Times Square, even though it's a few blocks south of all the action.
 The atmosphere is airy and light, owing to its sleek, modern decor and glass walls.
-The food is also excellent, with a large selection of modern Italian cuisine, as well as wood-fire pizzas.
-Reservations can be made but not necessary and service is friendly and fast.
+The food is also excellent, with a large selection of modern Italian cuisine, as well as wood-fired pizzas.
+Reservations can be made but are not necessary, and service is friendly and fast.
 The restaurant also hosts a Santa brunch for the holidays!